Marathon: Istoria v1.1

 Controls: Preferences -> Controls

-Controls are mostly standard with the exception of the microphone button as well as 3 additional hotkeys that are critical for Marathon: Istoria.
+Controls are mostly standard with the exception of the aux trigger as well as 3 additional hotkeys that are critical for Marathon: Istoria.

 Environment: Preferences -> Environment